tdipisa/ckanext-datitrentinoit-deprecated/migration/README.md

 			pg_dump -U postgres -i ckan > ckan.dump

-	- Run the SQL migration script to update DB tables (make sure to have rights to excecute the sql file as user postgres):
+	- Run the SQL migration script to update DB tables (make sure to have rights to execute the sql file as user postgres):

 			su postgres